-Because adhesions can form like a rope between distant bodily structures, seemingly inexplicable pain in areas distant to the trauma or infection may result.
-When adhesions form at the reproductive organs—fallopian tubes, ovaries and uterus—they can cause pain and hinder reproductive function.
+Because adhesions can form like a rope between distant bodily structures, seemingly inexplicable pain in areas distant from the trauma or infection may result.
+When adhesions form at the reproductive organs—fallopian tubes, ovaries, and uterus—they can cause pain and hinder reproductive function.
 Adhesions have been cited as a major cause of infertility.

-When the cervix is adhered, adhesions can cause stenosis or fibrosis, fertility is jeopardized, and sex can be painful.
+When the cervix is adhered to, adhesions can cause stenosis of the cervix or fibrosis, fertility is jeopardized, and sex can be painful.
 The adhesions can form on the ligaments that keep the cervix aligned, pulling the cervix out of position.
 Everyday movements can exacerbate the problem, perpetuating the cycle of inflammation and adhesion formation.

 Sometimes, adhesions can completely obstruct the intestines, causing a life-threatening condition called small bowel obstruction.

-Doctors may prescribe pain killers to treat the post-surgical chronic pelvic pain resulting from conditions such as uterine prolapse.
+Doctors may prescribe painkillers to treat post-surgical chronic pelvic pain resulting from conditions such as uterine prolapse.
 This may help with pain but does not treat adhesions.
 If patients do not respond to pain management medications, surgery to remove the adhesions may be recommended.

 Lysis of adhesions, which can be performed via open surgery or less-invasive laparoscopy, is the surgical removal (cutting or burning) of adhesions.
 This can be effective, although it is usually not a permanent fix because the body will form adhesions again to heal itself.
 Follow-up surgery is probable.

-The Wurn Technique is a total-body treatment system that employs over 200 techniques, developed by over 20 years by Larry Wurn, LMT and Belinda Wurn, PT.
+The Wurn Technique is a total-body treatment system that employs over 200 techniques, developed over 20 years by Larry Wurn, LMT, and Belinda Wurn, PT.
 In attempts to treat Belinda’s chronic pain, the Wurn method proves that with sustained pressure applied over time, adhesions can be detached or dissolved.
-Patients, including Belinda, have experienced pain relief, and improved function, mobility and flexibility.
+Patients, including Belinda, have experienced pain relief, and improved function, mobility, and flexibility.

 Linda Grayling is a writer for Drugwatch.com.
 She enjoys keeping up with the latest news in the medical field.